 OTL-201 is an investigational therapy and has not been approved by any regulatory agency or health authority.

 OTL-200 (atidarsagene autotemcel), referred to as Libmeldy in the European Union, is an ex vivo autologous haematopoietic stem cell gene therapy approved by the European Medicines Agency (EMA) in 2020 and is currently the only approved treatment for MLD.
-OTL-200 is an investigational therapy which has not been approved by the U.S. Food and Drug Administration (FDA).
+Libmeldy is known as OTL-200 in the U.S., where it is currently under Priority Review by the Food and Drug Administration (FDA).

 In the EU, Libmeldy is indicated for the treatment of patients with metachromatic leukodystrophy (MLD), characterized by biallelic mutations in the ARSA gene leading to a reduction of the ARSA enzymatic activity in children with i) late infantile or early juvenile forms, without clinical manifestations of the disease, or ii) the early juvenile form, with early clinical manifestations of the disease, who still have the ability to walk independently and before the onset of cognitive decline.